credativ/plutono/docs/sources/datasources/cloudwatch.md

 +++
 title = "AWS CloudWatch"
-description = "Guide for using CloudWatch in Grafana" keywords = ["grafana", "cloudwatch", "guide"] aliases = ["/docs/grafana/latest/datasources/cloudwatch"] weight = 200
+description = "Guide for using CloudWatch in Plutono" keywords = ["plutono", "cloudwatch", "guide"] aliases = ["/docs/plutono/latest/datasources/cloudwatch"] weight = 200
 +++

 # AWS CloudWatch data source

-Grafana ships with built-in support for CloudWatch.
+Plutono ships with built-in support for CloudWatch.
 Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch Logs.

 This topic explains options, variables, querying, and other options specific to this data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

-> **Note:** If you have issues with getting this data source to work and Grafana is giving you undescriptive errors, then check your log file (try looking in /var/log/grafana/grafana.log).
+> **Note:** If you have issues with getting this data source to work and Plutono is giving you undescriptive errors, then check your log file (try looking in /var/log/plutono/plutono.log).

 ## Cloudwatch settings